felixendres/rgbdslam_v2/README.md

 If there are problems related to the compilation or linking of GICP or SIFTGPU, you can deactivate these features at the top of CMakeLists.txt.
-You might get even faster GPU features setting SIFT_GPU_MODE to 1 (CUDA) but you will need to install proprietary drivers: SiftGPU uses (in our case) CUDA, which needs a new NVidia GPU (see http://www.nvidia.com/object/cuda_gpus.html).
+You might get even faster GPU features setting the parameter "siftgpu_with_cuda" but you will need to install the proprietary CUDA drivers that may require a NVidia GPU (see http://www.nvidia.com/object/cuda_gpus.html).
 For installing the development drivers and the CUDA SDK you can use the following tutorial: http://sublimated.wordpress.com/2011/03/25/installing-cuda-4-0-rc-on-ubuntu-10-10-64-bit/ or for ubuntu 10.04: http://ubuntuforums.org/showthread.php?t=1625433 (tested on Ubuntu 10.04 x64) To use SiftGPU you should install "libdevil-dev".